 - Friday: Asked me if I still wanted to learn how to use new software.

-By doing this, some trends usually leap out.
-Based on this list, I’d characterize my boss as supportive, invested in my success, and good at communicating.
-Plus, now I have both specific traits to highlight and examples to back up my claims.
-For example, I could write:
+Some trends usually leap out when I review these notes.
+Based on this list, for instance, I’d characterize my boss as supportive, invested in my success, and good at communicating.
+Plus, now I have not only specific traits to highlight, but also examples to back up my claims as I turn the above list into a recommendation.

 Dylan is clearly interested in helping me grow as an employee.
 When our company started using a new leads-tracking software, she asked me if I’d like her to show me how to use it (on her own time!) because she knew I wanted to learn more about the sales side of the company.
 She also offered to arrange a meeting with some of the key members of the sales and marketing teams so I could get more insight into their structure and goals.

 Whenever I have questions or concerns, Dylan responds right away—and even follows up later in the week or month to make sure my issues have been resolved.
-Her patience and willingness to help have made me motivated to do the best job I can.
+Her patience and willingness to help have motivated me to do the best job I can.

 After I’ve crafted a really solid paragraph or two, I’m usually eager to put it up on LinkedIn.
 However, I always check with the recommendee first.
 Some people are pretty picky about what goes on their page, and you don’t want your nice gesture to become a faux pas.